cbluth/htab/Readme.md

 htab - an html table to csv / tsv / json / yaml converter
 ---

+# WIP - THIS IS A WORK IN PROGRESS PROJECT, expect issues

 Install:
 ---
 install the normal "go" way: